Kia Sportage interior, tech and comfort

 Apart from a driver’s seat that some found a little too high, the Sportage has a good driving position that’s unlikely to cause discomfort.
 The seat, steering wheel and pedals all line up well while the seats are comfortable.

-Lowly models make do without electric adjustment or moveable lumbar support.
-Opt for ‘3’ trim and up and you’ll find both are standard, as are heated front and outer rear seats plus a heated steering wheel.
-If getting cool is more of a problem than getting warm, ventilated front seats are standard on top GT-Line S trim.
+Lowly models make do without electric adjustment, only GT-Line S trim gets that.
+Heated front seats and a heated steering wheel are standard on GT-Line and up, while GT-Line S trim also gains heated outer rear seats.
+If getting cool is more of a problem than getting warm, ventilated front seats are included on top GT-Line S trim.